adelian14/Pathway__Multi-Agent-Learning-Assistant/README.md

 - 🧱 **Structured JSON Plan Architecture**
   Each topic/task is wrapped as a dictionary with metadata (e.g. `{"name": ..., "completed": False}`), allowing real-time state updates and reusability.

+- 🔍 **Smart Resource Suggestions**
+  For every week in your learning plan, the app fetches relevant YouTube videos and Medium articles based on your goal and weekly objectives — then displays them under collapsible sections for easy exploration.

 - 🔁 **Modular Multi-Agent Pipeline**
   Clean separation of responsibilities between Diagnostic, Assessment, Curriculum, and JSON agents — each building on the previous output.